VMI to Honor Controversial Former Leader

 Another type of bond that’s attracted some interest is the century bond.
 As its name implies, this bond matures in 100 years.
 In August 2019, Penn State issued a $300 million century bond at a yield of 3.61%.
 The proceeds will fund a new research building and renovations to existing infrastructure, according to the university.

 Typically, large and well-known institutions that can turn to their state overseers if they run into financial trouble are best able to take advantage of century bonds.
 “As an investor, you’re betting the university will be there 100 years from now,” Holsclaw says.
+You can click here to see how to bet professionally.

 4. Public-private partnerships